erickt420/FFXCutsceneRemover/README.md

 ### Usage:

-1. Ensure you have .NET Core 3.1 Runtime installed ([download here](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)).

-2. Download the latest release from the [releases page here](https://github.com/erickt420/FFXCutsceneRemover/releases).
+1. Download the latest release (x64 or x86) from the [releases page here](https://github.com/erickt420/FFXCutsceneRemover/releases).

-3. Extract all files from the zip into an empty folder.

-4. Double click FFXCutsceneRemover.exe.
+2. Extract and launch FFXCutsceneRemove.exe.

+3. Launch Final Fantasy X.

+The order in which you launch the mod and the game does not matter.
+You do not need to start a new game in order to gain the effects of the mod, however, if you start from a save file you may find that it takes a while before the cutscenes start skipping.

 ### Arguments:
 You can use multiple arguments by separating them with a space.